dkfans/keeperfx/docs/computer_ai.md

 * AI lack more than 1000 gold for payday
 * AI has less than 3 imps

+There is an option `sim_before_dig` that affects how AI routes its corridors

 ## Process

 Computer process is high-level aspect of AI activity.